We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Pain in the ball of your foot can occur with an injury or due to some health conditions, including arthritis and hammer toe.
 Treatment may include rest and wearing more comfortable shoes.

-The medical term for pain in the ball of the foot is metatarsalgia.
-It’s an umbrella term for a symptom that can have many possible causes, as opposed to a diagnosis in and of itself.
+The medical term for pain in the ball of the foot is metatarsal pain.
+It’s an umbrella term for a symptom that can have many possible causes.

-The pain is usually present in the metatarsal heads — the joint that is just under your toes — or the big toe.
-You may also experience shooting pain, numbness, and pain with flexing the toes.
-The pain may ease when you are off your feet and return when you resume your normal activities.
+The aching is usually present in the metatarsal heads — the joint that is just under your toes.
+You may also experience a shooting pain, numbness, and immediate pain with flexing the toes.
+The aching may ease when you are off your feet and return when you resume your activities.

 Ball of foot pain is relatively common and treatable in most cases, especially when the cause has been determined.

-A person can develop metatarsalgia due to a number of factors, and it’s important to narrow down the cause in order to implement the best treatment.
-Metatarsalgia may be caused by:
+A person can develop pain in the ball of their foot due to a number of factors, and it’s important to narrow down the cause to implement treatment.
+Ball of foot pain may be caused by: